amberstar/State/README.md

-#STState
+#State

 A Swift model framework.

-STState is designed for the application that has one or many model items where you want to use lightweight plist, or JSON formats to store models, and you want to take advantage of Swift's structs, enums, and protocols.
+State is designed for the application that has one or many model items where you want to use lightweight plist, or JSON formats to store models, and you want to take advantage of Swift's structs, enums, and protocols.

 - model versioning, and migration
 - design model layer in Xcode model designer and generate model code